zoisite-rb/zoisite-rb/guides/source/engines.md

 ### Generating an Article Resource

 The first thing to generate for a blog engine is the `Article` model and related controller.
-To quickly generate this, you can use the Rails scaffold generator.
+To quickly generate this, you can use the Zoisite scaffold generator.

 ```bash
 $ bin/rails generate scaffold article title:string text:text